AmiTamakuwala/IndiaCrime_againstWomen/README.md

 METHODOLOGY:
 The following modules are there in the proposed work:
-	Data Requirement Selection
+*	Data Requirement Selection
-	 Data Collection
+*	 Data Collection
-	Data Pre-processing
+*	Data Pre-processing
-	Data Analysis
+*	Data Analysis
-o	Prediction mode
+  * Prediction mode
-	Data Interpretation
+*	Data Interpretation
-o	 Data Visualization
+ 	* Data Visualization

 Exploratory Data Analysis (EDA):
-	Are there any missing or null Values in the Dataset?
+*	Are there any missing or null Values in the Dataset?
-	How many rows and columns are in the dataset?
+*	How many rows and columns are in the dataset?
-	How many and which are the unique values in the “STATE/UT” column?
+*	How many and which are the unique values in the “STATE/UT” column?
-	How should we analyze the data year-wise?
+*	How should we analyze the data year-wise?
-	What is the total number of crimes between 2001 to 2012?
+*	What is the total number of crimes between 2001 to 2012?
-	How many total numbers of crimes were registered year-wise?
+*	How many total numbers of crimes were registered year-wise?
-	Can we visualize the total number of crime cases in the year 2001 to 2012?
+*	Can we visualize the total number of crime cases in the year 2001 to 2012?
-	In which year we can see steady changes in the crime against women?
+*	In which year we can see steady changes in the crime against women?
-	Which was the highest reported crime, and which one was the least?
+*	Which was the highest reported crime, and which one was the least?
-	What is the ratio of each crime that was registered from 2001 to 2012?
+*	What is the ratio of each crime that was registered from 2001 to 2012?
-	How many rows and columns will be there if we are merging the STATE/UT column?
+*	How many rows and columns will be there if we are merging the STATE/UT column?
-	Which State/Union Territories were “Highest” with the number of criminal cases against women?
+*	Which State/Union Territories were “Highest” with the number of criminal cases against women?
-	Which State/Union Territories were “Lowest” with the number of criminal cases against women?
+*	Which State/Union Territories were “Lowest” with the number of criminal cases against women?
-	Out Of 7 types of Crimes, which State/UT has the "maximum" cases of each type of crime against women in India between 2001 to 2012?
+*	Out Of 7 types of Crimes, which State/UT has the "maximum" cases of each type of crime against women in India between 2001 to 2012?
-	Out Of 7 types of Crimes, which State/UT has the "minimum" cases of each type of crime against women in India between 2001 to 2012?
+*	Out Of 7 types of Crimes, which State/UT has the "minimum" cases of each type of crime against women in India between 2001 to 2012?

-Predictive Modelling:
+--> Predictive Modelling:
-	Linear Regression
+*	Linear Regression

-Crime detection & Prevention:
+* Crime detection & Prevention:

-Safety Measures:
+* fety Measures:

-Conclusion:
+* Conclusion:

-RAY OF HOPE:
+* RAY OF HOPE:

 ![image](https://user-images.githubusercontent.com/92789707/209272525-12448086-a626-46d4-96d1-0ddb6efcf19b.png)